 Pani Puri is one thing that unites the Indians, despite its diversities.
-We, Indians, are in love with this snack and there is always room for more pani puri in our tummies.
+We, Indians, are in love with this snack and there is always room for more Pani puri in our tummies.
 We don’t mind eating it at any time of the day and can chunk down an insane amount of this snack at one go.

 Just like India is diverse, Pani Puri is also diverse.
-One can find different flavours of Pani Puri ranging from sweet, spicy to even tangy in different parts of India.
+One can find different flavors of Pani Puri ranging from sweet, spicy to even tangy in different parts of India.
 It is so popular that you could find at least one Pani Puri stall around the corner of every Indian street.
 However, the lockdown has locked down the Pani Puri lovers as well.

 Before we start, make sure to subscribe via email to this website to receive the latest updates.

 |COURSE||CUISINE||SERVES||PREP.
 TIME||TOTAL TIME|

 |Indian||Snacks||4||30 mins||1 hr|

 - Water – 100ml

 - Potatoes – 3 nos

 - Green chilly – 4 nos.